jason557/LineMaster/README.md

     It would be very useful to make picture note when you take tutorial from the Internet.
     The 14 Commit: Fix the SelectArea bug at 2022 12 27.
     The 16 Commit: change the Picturebox sizemodefrom StretchImage to Normal at 2022 12 31.
+    The 17 Commit: Fix the Dugs about the multiple display at 2023 01 01.
 📫 jason.fintech.2018@gmail.com
 Youtube Video:
 👀 Download & Install the LineMaster  https://youtu.be/E8k9KCAT-aI